-Advisors and support persons may accompany the party to all meetings, such as investigative interviews and are not to interfere with meetings or proceedings.
-Advisors and support persons may not speak on the party's behalf at any time with limited exception for cross-examination conducted by advisors at the hearing.
+Advisors and support persons may accompany the party to all meetings, such as investigative interviews, and proceedings, and are not to interfere with meetings or proceedings.
+With limited exception for cross-examination in Hearing Process A, advisors and support persons may not speak on the party's behalf at any time.
+(See Section 26 of these Procedures ("Hearings, Generally").)